tom91136/GestureFX/README.md

 ## How to build

 To ensure the project is usable with Java 8 and [OpenJFX](https://openjfx.io/), you must build against Java 8.

 Prerequisites:

- * JDK 8
+ * JDK 8 with JavaFX

+Be aware that some OpenJDK distributions does not include JavaFX or have missing webkit libraries which is required for the sample to build.

 Clone the project and then in project root: